eecs393-whenisbest/whenisbest/README.md

 Release versions will be 0.3, 0.7, and 1.0.
 Stay tuned for more!
 ## Python Installation
-The backend runs on Python 3.7.4
-Navigate to the Backend folder and use the command `pip install -r requirements.txt`
+The web application runs on Python 3.7.4 and the Flask package Navigate to the Backend folder and use the command `pip install -r requirements.txt`